Milwaukee Police Department: Shooting of Jerry Smith Jr

 On August 31, 2017, 19-year-old Jerry Smith Jr was shot & wounded by two officers on the rooftop of an apartment building near 29th and Wisconsin Avenue.
 Officers Adam Stahl and Melvin Finkley had responded to a call of man with a gun at the building.
 Smith fled officers as they approached to talk to him.
 One of the officers thought he saw a gun-shaped object in Smith's pants, and that Smith was trying to secure it as he ran.
 Smith stated that he was trying to surrender.
 While Smith was getting on the ground, Stahl and Finkley shot smith at close range three times.
 No weapon was found near Smith.
 The wounds caused partial paralysis in his right leg.

+In February 2022, Smith, who sued the city of Milwaukee, would be given a $650,000 settlement from the city of Milwaukee following approval from the City Common Council and Mayor.

 Milwaukee Bucks player Sterling Brown

 On January 26, 2018, Sterling Brown was tased and arrested inappropriately according to the Milwaukee Police Department Police Chief Alfonso Morales the following May.
 Brown brought suit in June 2018 after the May release of bodycam footage and alleges racial profiling occurred in the administration of a parking ticket at a Walgreens parking lot.
 In October 2019, Brown rejected a $400,000 settlement offer.
 Brown has expressed that he has rejected the offer in part due to his ability and sense of responsibility to use his platform as an NBA player to raise awareness.
-November 27, 2019, court filings indicate that a federal civil rights lawsuit is proceeding to trial.
+November 27, 2019, court filings indicated that a federal civil rights lawsuit is proceeding to trial.

+On May 4, 2021, the Milwaukee Common would unanimously approve a $750,000 settlement for Brown.
+In addition, the settlement agreement also required the city of Milwaukee to commit to changes regarding the city police department's standard operating procedures, such as fair and impartial policing, training and career development, personnel investigations and body cameras.

 Killing of Joel Acevedo

 25-year-old Joel Acevedo died on April 25, 2020, six days after being put in a choke hold for 11 minutes and 20 seconds by off-duty officer Michael Mattioli while at a party at Mattioli's home.
 Mattioli was later arrested and charged with first degree reckless homicide.
+On November 10, 2023, a jury would find Mattioli not guilty of first degree reckless homicide.
+On March 6, 2026, a federal civil rights lawsuit against Mattioli was dismissed by U.S. federal Judge Brett Ludwig.